gordonguthrie/TheManual/docs/chapter3/deep_dive.md

 If you want to add your own well-behaved user-defined synth in Sonic Pi and compile it in so it works as native you can just skip this chapter.

-But if you want your synth to be a bit funky, to not work quite like the built-in ones then you will need to take a swatch at the source code to figure out why it works as it does and how your synth may or may nor work with all the features of Sonic Pi.
+But if you want your synth to be a bit funky, to not work quite like the built-in ones then you will need to take a swatch at the source code to figure out why it works as it does and how your synth may or may not work with all the features of Sonic Pi.

-This section doesn't cover all the pathways by which your synth will be called, nor is it exhaustive in the one, main pathway it explores - its job is to cut a track through the jungle - its up to you to make the journey
+This section doesn't cover all the pathways by which your synth will be called, nor is it exhaustive in the one, main pathway it explores - its job is to cut a track through the jungle - it's up to you to make the journey

 ## Small apology

-Its been 25 years since last I wrote Ruby in anger, I can sort-of read it still, but not write it, so ***caveat lector/reader beware***.
+It's been 25 years since last I wrote Ruby in anger, I can sort-of read it still, but not write it, so ***caveat lector/reader beware***.